Active Substance: liraglutide

 How is Victoza used?

-Victoza is administered by the patient once a day by subcutaneous injection (under the skin) in the abdomen, thigh or upper arm.
+Victoza is given by the patient once a day by injection under the skin in the abdomen, thigh or upper arm.
 It is given independent of meals and preferably at the same time each day.

 When Victoza is added to existing treatment containing metformin or a thiazolidinedione, the doses of these medicines do not have to be changed.
 When Victoza is added to treatment with a sulphonylurea or insulin, the doctor should consider lowering the dose of the other medicine to reduce the risk of having hypoglycaemia (low blood glucose).